Smoothness and effective regularizations in learned embeddings for shape matching: Training Details

 \section{Training Details}

-In all cases, we composed the Diffusion networks with $12$ Diffusion Blocks.
-In the diffusion process, we used $128$ eigenvalues and eigenvectors.
-We used an ADAM optimizer with an initial learning rate of $1e^{-4}$ and a Cosine Annealing Warm Restarts scheduler.
-Due to computational reasons, we used batch size $2$ and accumulated the gradient for $4$ batches to simulate a batch size of $8$.
-The maximum number of epochs has been set to $1200$.
+We compose the Diffusion networks with $12$ Diffusion Blocks in all cases.
+In the diffusion process, we use $128$ eigenvalues and eigenvectors.
+We use an ADAM optimizer with an initial learning rate of $10e^{-4}$ and a Cosine Annealing Warm Restarts scheduler.
+Due to computational reasons, we use batch size $2$ and accumulate the gradient for $4$ batches to simulate a batch size of $8$.
+We set the maximum number of epochs to $1200$.
 We will release our data and method implementation.

+\paragraph{Datasets}.
+We consider two human datasets: the $100$ shapes of FAUST \cite{FAUST}, a dataset of ten different subjects in ten different poses, and the $71$ shapes of SCAPE \cite{anguelov2005scape}, a single subject in $71$ different poses.
+Both of them are used with their original connectivity.
+At test time, we evaluate on $50$ random pairs of the testing dataset.

+SMAL dataset comprises different animal groups (big cats, canines, ovine, bovine, and hippos), presenting significant non-isometries.
+The training set is composed of 25 shapes of different species and poses, that is definitely small if compared to the ones generally adopted.
+The test set is composed of 300 pairs of 25 shapes unseen at training time.